NHS England: Response to 2020 pandemic

-In view of the coronavirus pandemic, the Secretary of State for Health and Social Care directed the NHS Commissioning Board to buy services from the private sector, thereby bypassing CCGs.
+In view of the coronavirus pandemic, the Secretary of State for Health and Social Care directed the NHS England to buy services from the private sector, thereby bypassing CCGs.
 The Exercise of Commissioning Functions by the NHS Commissioning Board (Coronavirus) Directions 2020 came into force on 20 March 2020, and were revised to widen the definition of independent providers on 27 March.
-The directive also allows NHS England to exercise functions normally carried out by CCGs, as the Board deems appropriate.
-The direction will be in place until the end of 2020.
+The directive also allowed NHS England to exercise functions normally carried out by CCGs, as the Board deemed appropriate.
+The direction was in place until the end of 2020.

 Primary care

 Applications by GPs to reduce their catchment area are dealt with by NHS England.

 In November 2014, Mr Justice Popplewell declared that NHS England "has acted unlawfully by reason of its failure to make arrangements for the involvement of patients in primary care commissioning decisions as required by the National Health Service Act 2006".
 The case involved the decision to scrap the minimum practice income guarantee.
 Richard Stein, a partner at Leigh Day, said the declaration could mean that patients would have to be involved in discussions on changes to the GP contract.

 NHS England awarded a four-year contract to Capita to become sole provider of administrative services including payment administration, management of medical records, and eligibility lists for practitioners for GPs, opticians and dentists across the UK in June 2015.